|Sponsor this Chart|

 Since there are many different levels in this forecast, with similar looking colors, it's best to activate the "explain colors when you mouse over" to interpret the colors.

 Cold temperatures also mean reduced battery capacity, stiffer lubricants, stiffer electrical cables and slower LCD displays.
 Camera sensors will have reduced noise.
 But, in general, electronics have a lowest temperature at which they will work.

 To see CMC's full map for a particular hour, click on a colored block.
 The CMC map your browser will load will be the map closest to the hour you picked.
 The time on the CMC map might look odd because it's in GMT, while the blocks on the chart are in local time.

 It's worth checking a few of the full maps before committing to a long drive out to an observing site.

 Or, if you would prefer a simplified thumbnail:

 But please don't copy other html or text from this page.

 Just keep using it.
 I intend to keep updating this image for as long as CMC is willing to generate the underlying maps.
-But there are ways
+But there are ways that you can help:

 If you find this clear sky chart, or CMC maps linked by the colored blocks, useful please send Allan Rahill of the CMC an email (and feel free to copy me).
 Allan needs to show his boss that his astronomy forecasts are actually being used.

 You can also help keep clear sky charts free for everyone by being a sponsor.
 Please feel free to tell sponsors that they're cool.